 3. Build Your Business Case

 Identify the cost of all the necessary resources to meet the need for risk assessment and genetic services.
 Next, look at the direct and downstream revenue that can come from the program.
-For example, you can measure short-term revenue by looking beyond the initial genetic consultation appointment at new opportunities like increased MRI surveillance and preventive services like prophylactic surgeries or chemoprevention.
+For example, you can measure short-term revenue by looking beyond the initial genetic consultation appointment at new opportunities (for example: increased MRI surveillance and preventive services like prophylactic surgeries or chemo-prevention).
 Long-term, you can calculate the averted or reduced costs associated with future and subsequent cancers prevented.
 Beyond those measures, your business case might include how your high-risk program aligns with your institution's overall goals.

-For example, at the Association of Cancer Executive (ACE) 25th Annual Meeting, 2019, Teresa Heckel from Sarah Cannon - the Cancer Institute of HCA - highlighted the following health system-wide business benefits to having a high-risk program:
+For example, at the Association of Cancer Executive's (ACE) 25th Annual Meeting, 2019, Teresa Heckel from Sarah Cannon - the Cancer Institute of HCA - highlighted the following health system-wide business benefits to having a high-risk program:

 - Increased volumes with supplemental screenings, visits, and interventions